Honey (Bobby Goldsboro album)

 Honey is a studio album by American pop and country singer songwriter Bobby Goldsboro issued in March 1968 on the United Artists label.

+Chart performance

-It reached #1 in the US Country Albums chart, #5 in the US Pop charts and #41 in the Canadian charts.
+The album reached No. 1 on the US Billboard Country Albums chart and Record World Top Country Lp's, No. 5 on the US Billboard Pop charts and Cashbox Top 100 Albums chart, and No. 41 in the Canadian charts.
 It was also certified Gold by the RIAA.

 The title track, "Honey", was his biggest hit in 1968, a tearjerker about the death of a man's young wife.
 The song, written by Bobby Russell, was recorded in one take.
 It became the largest-selling record in the world for 1968 and topped the Hot 100 for five weeks.
 A French-language version "Chérie" became a local hit in Canada.

-Selections from this album have appeared in other collections.